AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/02-comparisons.rst

 .. note::

-  This is comparing the *concept* of "sensor data", not the equality of the object.
+  This is comparing the *concept* of "sensor data", not the equality of the object

 ----------
 Ordering